poult-lab/daily-word/english_words_ learning.md

 [noun] {~ (with sb) | ~ (between A and B) | ~ (for sth/to do sth)} to enter into/make/sign a contract with the supplier

-"an official written agreement"
+"an official written agreement" /ˈkɒntrækt /

+[verb] Glass contracts as it cools./South Korea’s quarterly GDP contracts for the first time in four years as construction activity plunges. /kənˈtrækt/

-[verb] Glass contracts as it cools."to become less or smaller; to make sth become less or smaller" +expand+
+"to become less or smaller; to make sth become less or smaller" +expand+

-#### 04/15
+#### 04/15.02

 01.farewell /ˌferˈwel/